 There’s no faster way to change a woman’s lifestyle — and life — than by telling her she’s pregnant.
-Formerly frantic women find themselves sharing down, insisting on eight hours of sleep a night, mooing toward the frails and vegetables instead of the frozen food section, soul scrutinizing every perceived or potential threat that crosses their path.
-If the volume of mail we receive from mothers-to-be is a fair gauge, there is grousing concern among nail technicians that their health and livelihood may be at stake by working with salon chemicals.
+Formerly frantic women find themselves sharing down, insisting on eight hours of sleep a night, moving toward fruits and vegetables instead of the frozen food section, soul scrutinizing every perceived or potential threat that crosses their path.
+If the volume of mail we receive from mothers-to-be is a fair gauge, there is growing concern among nail technicians that their health and livelihood may be at stake by working with salon chemicals.

 Healthy Mom And Baby

 The most common questions pregnant nail technicians ask are: Can I safely continue working in the salon when I’m pregnant?
 Are the chemicals I use toxic to my unborn baby?
 Will breathing chemical fumes hurt my baby?